muggy8/improbable/have-and-havenot/f42vQOqT.md

 Her expression also didn't inspire any sense of confidence either.

-Looking back over to Melody's platform, I noticed that she decided to take a more defensive approach this time.

-The human girl was on the offensive this time.
+Looking back over to Melody's platform, I noticed that she decided to take a more defensive approach and the human girl was on the offensive this time.

 Watching the two felt like watching a repeat of Melody's previous match except Melody was on the defensive this time around.